cleeus/obstack/README.md

 Security
 ========
-Memory management is not only a problem of effifiency but also one of correctness and thus security.
+Memory management is not only a problem of efficiency but also one of correctness and thus security.
 When the free operation is supplied an invalid pointer that is either not been allocated using